Facebook algorithm changes frequently make brands jump through hoops to ensure their content is visible.

 2. Knowing the Importance of Replying to Comments

 While most marketers know that comments are a sign of authority, the Facebook algorithm is also programmed to monitor the response to these comments.
 For this reason, the more meaningful the comments on your updates are, the higher the Facebook algorithm will post your content on peoples’ news feeds.
-In this sense, the posts should be purposeful in such a way that people engage in conversation.
+In this sense, the posts should be purposeful so that people engage in conversation.
+Now, that’s not to say many comments will guarantee you exposure.
+After all, “engagement bait” is frowned upon and is only likely to reduce the amount of exposure for each piece of content.
+For instance, posting a photograph with a caption like “comment if you like this photo” will do no good for the page.

 3. Producing Native Content and Local Updates

-Similarly, you should know that Facebook algorithms give more weight to local news and global or generic news is much less likely to find its way into the news feed.
-To get around this, you can simply use Facebook ads to target different segments of your audience according to how relevant the news is to them.
+Facebook still prefers native content that keeps users engaged on the platform instead of being redirected to YouTube, Twitter, or website URLs.
+With this in mind, try to re-purpose content for Facebook posts rather than post links to your latest articles on LinkedIn or Medium.
+Similarly, you should know that the Facebook algorithm gives more weight to local news, and global or generic news is much less likely to find its way into the news feed.
+To get around this, you can simply use Facebook ads to target different audience segments according to how relevant the news is to them.

 4. Sharing Value and Remaining Consistent

-On the other hand, consistency is highly valued in Facebook algorithms and daily updates can bolster the authority of a page on any given topic.
+Since the recent data scandal, Facebook has increasingly focused on transparency and authenticity.
+While posting the odd promotional piece of content here is fine, it’s best to share content with no alternative motive.
+In other words, the best content is designed to offer value without expecting anything in return.
+On the other hand, consistency is highly valued in the Facebook algorithm, and daily updates can bolster the authority of a page on any given topic.
 That is not to say you should post multiple times a day just for the sake of it but rather to highlight the importance of remaining consistent with the message you want to portray.

 5. Getting Started with Live Video